ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/git_cloning_your_first_repo.md

 To do that, we need to do a step called "cloning" a repo.

-This creates a "clone" of the repo on our local disk.
+This creates a "clone"(copy) of the repo on our local disk (i.e. in your lab account on the lab machine you are working on).

 The clone has a link back to something called the `origin`, which is the *remote server* (or just *remote*, for short) where the clone came frome.